 Can you realistically fill a Frugal lunch box for under 75p?

 Here is what my family regularly have in their lunch boxes and the rough costs of each item.
 We shop at Tesco and don’t always get the value branded one so you could cut even more costs by going down a brand level.
-My family eats a lot as they are always very active.
+My family eat a lot as they are always very active.
+We also pick up things on Shopmium for free or heavily discounted which saves lots of money on snack type items.
+I also take part in mystery shopping which can often lead to free lunch items too.

 - 2 Slices of wholemeal bread = 5p